 Interprofessional Health Care Course

 The focus of the course is to learn about the role of other healthcare professionals and how to interact as a healthcare team.
-Eight disciplines are involved in the course including: communication and sciences disorders, medicine, music therapy, nursing, nutrition and dietetics, occupational therapy, physical therapy, and social work.
+Eight professions collaborate in the course including: communication and sciences disorders, counseling psychology, medicine, nursing, nutrition and dietetics, occupational therapy, physical therapy, and social work.
 Each semester two five-week sessions are held on Tuesday evenings from 5:30 pm to 8:30 pm.
-The small groups, consisting of 10 to 14 students from the various disciplines, meet at the School of Medicine & Health Sciences.
-The course is offered pass/fail.
+The small groups, consisting of 10 to 14 students from the various professions, meet at the School of Medicine & Health Sciences.
+The 1-credit course is offered pass/fail.

 This course is offered two times per semester as five weekly sessions.

-Each session consists of seven to 10 groups with 10 to 14 students per group.
+Each session consists of seven to ten groups with 10 to 14 students per group.
 Groups meet at the School of Medicine & Health Sciences.
-A variety of large group and small group activities are used to promote team building and communication between health science professions.
+A variety of interactive large group and small group activities are used to promote team building and communication between health science professions.

 The course objectives include: